David Bisbal: 2006–2008: Premonición and promotion in Europe and Japan

 On 24 October he performed at the seat of European Parliament in Strasbourg in an exclusive concert in which he performed the songs from his album to representatives of 25 member countries.
 The album stayed for a month at number one on the Spanish chart.
 The singer won an Ondas Award in a ceremony held at the Barcelona Teatre Musical, and a Micrófono de Oro award.
 In January 2007, the second single from the album "Silencio" stayed for eight weeks at number one in Los 40 Principales, Spain's Top 40 Chart.

 In 2008, Bisbal performed a duet with Rihanna, "Hate That I Love You", which was included in the re-issue of Good Girl Gone Bad.

 2009–2010: Sin Mirar Atrás

+His fourth studio album Sin Mirar Atrás was released on 20 October 2009 in Spain, Latin America and the United States.
+The first single from the album was "Esclavo de tus Besos", under the production of Mexican-born Armando Ávila.
+Its world premiere was on 24 August and the video came out on 7 September.
+It was one of the most successful singles of the Spanish singer in his career, reaching number 1 on sales and radio charts in Spain, Latin America and the United States.